2018 opinion rigging scandal in South Korea: Decryption of encrypted files

 In the special prosecutor's investigation of Druking in South Korea, the special prosecutor team tried to decrypt files encrypted by TrueCrypt and succeeded at decrypting some of them.

 The special prosecutor said the hidden volumes were especially difficult to deal with.
-He decrypted some of encrypted files by inputting words that the Druking group had possibly use as passwords into passphrases.
+He decrypted some of encrypted files by inputting words that the Druking group had possibly used as passwords into passphrases.
 For instance, the Druking group liked words such as Zi wei dou shu (Purple Star Astrology) and KKM (acronym of 경제적 공진화 모임), so the special prosecutor's team tried to input these words as passphrases or parts of them.

 After the special prosecutor team decrypted some of the encrypted files, Druking's associates changed their minds about the investigation.

 In 2018, the special prosecutor indicted Gyeongnam Province Governor Kim Kyung-soo.

 In 2019, he was jailed for two years on charges of online-rigging operations both in first and second instance.
-In 21 July 2021, he was sentenced to two years by the supreme court for computer business obstruction, and eventually lost his position as governor.
+On 21 July 2021, he was sentenced to two years by the supreme court for computer business obstruction, and eventually lost his position as governor.